Zia-ul-Haq: Early career and partition

-Zia was commissioned in the British Indian Army in the Guides Cavalry on 12 May 1943 after graduating from the Officer Training School Mhow and fought against Japanese forces in Burma in World War II.
-After Pakistan was created following the Partition of India in 1947, Zia joined the newly formed Pakistan Army as a Major in the Guides Cavalry Frontier Force Regiment.
-He also served in 13th Lancers and 6 Lancers.
-He was trained in the United States during 1962–1964 at the US Army Command and General Staff College at Fort Leavenworth, Kansas.
-After that, he returned to take over as Directing Staff (DS) at Command and Staff College, Quetta.
-During the Indo-Pakistani War of 1965, Zia is said to have been the Assistant Quartermaster of the 101st Infantry Brigade.
+After the partition, Zia joined the Pakistan Army, In September 1950, he joined the Guides Cavalry.
+He was trained in the United States from 1962–1964 at the United States Army Command and General Staff College at Fort Leavenworth, Kansas.
+After that, he returned to take over as Directing Staff at Command and Staff College, Quetta.
+During the Indo-Pakistani War of 1965, Zia is said to have been the Assistant Quartermaster of the 101st Infantry Brigade..
+In 1969 he raised the 9th Armoured Brigade in Kharian as the first Brigade Commander of the unit; the brigade is currently stationed in Gujranwala under the 6th Armoured Division.